 Applicants must provide complete and accurate information for their household within 30 days of the application date.
-In order for an application to be considered complete, it must have a dated applicant signature and dated intake worker signature on the Certification Page.
+For new applicants, the Certification Page must be signed.
 The Certification Page provides notice to the applicant regarding use of the information provided and the rights of the applicant.
-By signing the Certification Page, the intake worker acknowledges that they have verified the applicant's information and agree to comply with the Home Energy Plus Conflict of Interest/Non-Disclosure Agreement (see Section 8.5.1.1.).
+By submitting the application, the intake worker acknowledges that they have verified the applicant's information and agree to comply with the Home Energy Plus Conflict of Interest/Non-Disclosure Agreement (see Section 8.5.1.1.).

-Telephonic signatures are allowed for the Certification Page.
-A telephonic signature is a recording of the entire Certification Page being read to the customer, the customer acknowledging the statement associated with their signature, and the worker stating their name and the current date.
-This recorded telephonic signature shall be uploaded to the HE+ System to satisfy the Certification Page upload requirement.
+Telephonic signatures are allowed to satisfy the Certification Page requirements.
+A telephonic signature is a recording of the entire Certification Page being read to the customer and the customer acknowledging the statement associated with their signature.
+This recorded telephonic signature shall be uploaded to the HE+ System Certification Page repository.